 SOME IMPORTANT THINGS TO KNOW ABOUT US…

-- -We think the current way most people give to charities is BROKEN!
+- – And we think the current way most people give to charities is broken!

 The Giving Environment has been built on the principle, “If you don’t ask, you don’t get.”
 And with more than 50,000 registered charities in Australia, that’s a lot of asking.
 It’s frustrating and confusing for donors.
 But worse than that, it is very expensive to run asking campaigns.

 The COSTS OF ASKING can in some cases chew up, on average, 40% of donations*, just to get the money to the front door of the charity…. money your charity has to pay to ask you to donate.
 And that does NOT include the charity’s own internal costs of operating.
 The Costs of Asking are high regardless of whether undertaken internally by a charity or outsourced to a commercial fundraising group.

 It makes no sense.
 Donors want ALL their donations arriving at their charity, yet, according to the Giving Australia Report 2016, most Australians give spontaneously, preferring to wait until they are asked or reminded to give, by phone, letter, email, or in shopping malls, ensuring a large portion of their donations are lost to the charities.
 60% of donors give this way, rather than planning their giving BEFORE being asked.